inex/ixp-manager-docs-md/docs/features/mailing-lists.md

 3. The execution of the `artisan mailing-list:get-subscribers --unsubscribed` action which lists all users who are unsubscribed to the given mailing list based on their user preferences.
 This is piped to the `remove_members` Mailman script.

 ### API V4 Interface Overview

-The API v4 implementation was added in IXP Manager v4.7.
-See the end of this document for the API v1 implementation in previous versions of IXP Manager.

 If you wish to use the API version, proceed as follows where: